hhnigdeli/Rundict/README.md

 <h1>Rundict</h1>

-For reading .xml and .kml GPS running route data files and create topo and split the topo by peak points.
+For reading .gpx, .xml and .kml GPS running route data files and create topo and split the topo by peak points.